Cecil logo

 If set to true the url() function will return the absolute URL (false by default).

-canonicalurl: <bool> # false by default
+canonicalurl: <true|false> # false by default

 description